 Writing a resume can feel like a daunting task — just one more item on your never-ending to-do list.
 But if you’re hoping to score an interview for your dream job, bear in mind that a well-written resume can be your foot in the door.
 Put another way, your resume and cover letter are key pieces of marketing collateral for your career.

 Resume formats have changed over the years, and it’s important to make sure yours meets today’s standards.
+How should it look, how long should it be and what should it include?
 Here are three guiding principles for how to make a good resume.

 - Unless you have more than a decade of experience in your career, limit your resume to one page.